 However, the die-cut design also means that many of the cards have suffered considerable wear at the hands of overzealous collectors.
-Unfortunately, it is not uncommon to find 1951 Topps Connie Mack's All-Stars Baseball cards that are also altered, with the exterior portion of the die-cut completely removed with scissors.
+It is also not uncommon to find 1951 Topps Connie Mack's All-Stars Baseball cards that are altered, with the exterior portion of the die-cut completely removed with scissors.
 Coming as no surprise, this greatly decreases the value.

 As values have increased, counterfeits have become more common.
 Although the easiest way to avoid most of the uncertainty is to purchase cards that have been graded or authenticated by a reputable company, there are few key things to be aware of when shopping for 1951 Topps Connie Mack's All-Stars Baseball.

 The most obvious thing to verify is that the card is actually die-cut.
 Many fakes somehow overlook that step and it can be an easy way to rule out a counterfeit.
 Also, the card stock for fakes is rarely accurate so, if possible, it is good to familiarize yourself with a real card during the research process.

 It is also important to note that there is another similar set from Topps that was issued the same year.
 Featuring nearly the same exact design, 1951 Topps Major League All-Stars Baseball also totals 11 cards, but the checklist is completely different as it includes active players of the time.
 These die-cut cards are considerably more difficult to find than the Connie Mack's.